jhallen/nanorv32/README.md

 this case.

 Nanorv32 uses a static branch predictor.
-This means that the fetch stage calculates JAL targets, so JAL takes one cycle.
+This means that the fetch stage calculates JAL (Jump And Link instrucion) targets, so JAL takes one cycle.
 It also calculates conditional branch targets and assumes that conditional branches going backward are taken and ones going forward are not taken.
 If this prediction ends up being incorrect, the branch takes three cycles.
 JALR always takes three cycles.

 # Interface